Lévi Doré

 Lévi Doré (born 2000) is a Canadian actor from Quebec.
 He is most noted for his performance in the film The Fall of Sparta (La chute de sparte), for which he received a Prix Iris nomination for Revelation of the Year at the 21st Quebec Cinema Awards.

 He has also appeared in the films Pauvre Georges! and Sam, and in the television series Au secours de Béatrice and Alerte amber.

+In 2022, he played Sandrick, one of the main characters in the series Chouchou, written by Simon Boulerice.